DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 Recovery of Benefit Cost

-If an employee fails to return to work after FMLA leave has been exhausted or expires, a district may recover from the employee its share of health plan premiums during the employee's unpaid FMLA leave, unless the employee's failure to return is due to one of the reasons set forth in the regulations.
-A district may not recover its share of health insurance premiums for any period of FMLA leave covered by paid leave.
+If an employee fails to return to work after FMLA leave has been exhausted or expires, an employer may recover from the employee its share of health plan premiums during the employee's unpaid FMLA leave, unless the employee's failure to return is due to one of the reasons set forth in 29 C.F.R.
+825.213.
+An employer may not recover its share of health insurance premiums for any period of FMLA leave covered by paid leave.
 29 C.F.R.
 825.213

 Right to Reinstatement

 On return from FMLA leave, an employee is entitled to be returned to the same position the employee held when leave began, or to an equivalent position with equivalent benefits, pay, and other terms and conditions of employment.
 An employee is entitled to reinstatement even if the employee has been replaced or his or her position has been restructured to accommodate the employee's absence.
 However, an employee has no greater right to reinstatement or to other benefits and conditions of employment than if the employee had been continuously employed during the FMLA leave period.
 29 C.F.R.
 825.214, .216(a)

 Moonlighting During FMLA Leave

 If an employer, including a college district, has a uniformly applied policy governing outside or supplemental employment, the policy may continue to apply to an employee while on FMLA leave.
 An employer that does not have such a policy may not deny FMLA benefits on the basis of outside or supplemental employment unless the FMLA leave was fraudulently obtained.
 29 C.F.R.
 825.216(e)